-But Willem van de Poll was not born for the world of ‘hard news’.
-The high-spirited, cigar-smoking photographer was happiest producing atmospheric impressions of places that were then still relatively unknown: the rugged landscapes of Iceland and Norway, romantic Madeira and the mysterious Middle East.
-At the same time, Van de Poll acquired experience of other forms of photography.
-During the 1930s he reported on Paris fashions for Vogue and Harper’s Bazaar, and took photographs for use in advertising by KLM, Unilever and Verkade.
+The high-spirited, cigar-smoking photographer produced atmospheric impressions of places that were then still relatively unknown: rugged landscapes of Iceland and Norway, romantic Madeira and mysterious Middle East.
+During the 1930s he reported on Paris fashion for Vogue and Harper's Bazaar, and took photographs for use in advertising by KLM, Unilever and Verkade.

-Van de Poll’s career took an expected new turn when he was appointed in 1944 to head the photographic service of the Forces of the Interior (formed to unite the various armed resistance organisations opposing the Nazi occupation of the Netherlands).
+Van de Poll was appointed in 1944 to head the photographic service of the Forces of the Interior.
 He became staff photographer to the commander-in-chief of the Interior Forces, Prince Bernhard, and together they toured the Dutch towns and cities newly liberated by Allied forces.
-Thereafter, Van de Poll was to remain the royal family’s in-house photographer through to the late 1950s, even accompanying Bernhard and Juliana on holidays and state visits.
-During this post-war period, he also became passionately interested in the new state of Israel.
+Van de Poll remained as the royal family's in-house photographer until the late 1950s, even accompanying Bernhard and Juliana on holidays and state visits.
+During this post-war period, he became passionately interested in the new state of Israel.
 He made thousands of the photographs of the country, including many showing the fate of the Palestinians.

-In the mid-1960s Willem van de Poll moved to Switzerland.
-By that time he had retired and on December 10, 1970 he died in Amsterdam, following a short illness.
+In the mid-1960s Willem van de Poll retired to Switzerland.
+On December 10, 1970 he died in Amsterdam, following a short illness.

-The National Archives of the Netherlands and the Hague Museum of Photography presented the first ever major retrospective of work by this Dutch photographer on the 35th anniversary of his death in 2005-2006.
-His work is also in the Rijks Museum.
+The National Archives of the Netherlands and the Hague Museum of Photography presented a major retrospective of his work on the 35th anniversary of his death in 2005-2006.
+His photos are also in the Rijks Museum collection.

 Shipping and insurance costs will be added to the price and must be paid for by the buyer.
 Pennsylvania buyers must pay appropriate local sales tax.
 International clients are responsible for their VAT and other custom's oriented charges.